EttinCon/The-Rolling-Stones/README.md

 *When you **inflict or suffer** harm*, you may render armour useless instead of losing health.
 A protagonist character (PC) on zero health is unconscious (but not dead until harmed further).
 A non-protagonist character (NPC) is dead as soon as they reach zero health.

-*When you **acquire items** along the way*, their usefulness should be proportionate to what you paid (or overcame) to claim them.
+*When you **acquire items** along the way*, balance their usefulness against what you paid (or overcame) to claim them.

 *When you **rest, replenish & repair** overnight*, you regain any spent points.
 You may also restore any shields/armour if you have access to materials/tools or crafters & their fees.
+Advance one worldly threat in your absence.

 *When you **have a handful of stories***, at least one of them is worth telling at the tavern, and four worth drinking away.
 When your stories are told, increase an attribute by one (none higher than 18).